SummaryRead the full fact sheet

-Diabetes mellitus (diabetes) is a chronic and potentially life-threatening condition characterised by the body losing its ability to produce insulin or beginning to produce or use insulin less efficiently.
+(referred to medically as diabetes mellitus) is a chronic and potentially life-threatening condition characterised by the body losing its ability to produce or beginning to produce or use insulin less efficiently.

 A child or teenager newly diagnosed with diabetes will have a range of reactions and emotions.
 Common reactions experienced by children and their parents include shock, denial, anger, sadness, fear and guilt.
 These feelings usually subside with time and appropriate support.